To recap: If identity is who you think you are, then personality is what you actually are.

 Outward intuition values potential; that means it values every possible value that could exist through your life.

-The problem with outward intuition is it gets lost in the wonder of what each of those values might mean.
+The problem with outward intuition is it gets lost in the wonder over what each of those values might mean.

 Sensing and Intuition

-Though we’ve touched on how inward sensing can be used to help bring you back to a fundamental awareness of yourself, inward sensing as a personality trait should not be considered superior to other traits.
+Though in looking at what each of the 4 awareness traits look like and value we’ve touched on how inward sensing can be used to help bring you back to a fundamental awareness of yourself, inward sensing as a personality trait should not be considered superior to other traits.

 There are no better or worse traits, aspects, qualities, types, parts…